Last updated on: January 27, 2026

 Asynchronous Polling URL

-This is the URL with newer, "wait for completion" functionality in iDMS which supports iUpdate job chaining and has better support for external tooling such as Microsoft Power Automate.
+This URL provides the newer “Wait for Completion” functionality in iDMS, supporting iUpdate job chaining and enhanced integration with external tools such as Microsoft Power Automate.

-This webhook type will start the corresponding iUpdate task and return a special HTTP status code that indicates that the job has started, and where you can poll to retrieve the job status.
-This endpoint will also notify you when the job has been completed.
+This webhook type starts the corresponding iUpdate task and returns a special HTTP status code indicating that the job has begun, along with a location to poll for status updates.
+The endpoint also provides a notification when the job is complete.

 HTTP Polling Overview

-To use the polling endpoint, you must have an application or tool that is compatible with the Asynchronous Request-Response Pattern, or you can write your own custom script/application that implements this pattern.
+Using the HTTP polling endpoint requires an application or tool that supports the Asynchronous Request-Response Pattern, or a custom script or application that implements this pattern.

 The asynchronous polling pattern can be summarized as:

-- You make a standard webhook POST call to the polling endpoint, the same as other webhooks
+- Making a standard webhook POST call to the polling endpoint, as with other webhooks.

-- You will receive a 202 Accepted response, with two important headers: Location and Retry-After.
+- A 202 Accepted response is returned with two key headers: Location and Retry-After.

-- Location specifies where you need to poll for the job status
+- Location: Specifies where to poll for the job status.

-- You issue a GET request to the polling endpoint.
-You will receive one of two possible responses back:
+- Send a GET request to the polling endpoint.
+The response will be one of two possible outcomes:

 - The JSON body of this response will contain the job status (typically "in progress") as well as the percentage completion and some other useful status values.

-- Your application should re-issue this same GET request after the specified "Retry-After" interval (typically 30 seconds).
+- The application should re-issue this same GET request after the specified Retry-After interval (typically 30 seconds).

-- The JSON body indicates if the job was successful or not, and contains statistics about the number of records processed, etc.
+- The JSON body indicates if the job was successful or not, and contains statistics about the number of records processed.

-- Your application should stop polling after receiving this response.
+- The application should stop polling after receiving this response.
 Subsequent requests to this endpoint will always return the same JSON response.

 Examples